Central Arkansas Nursing Centers plan 142-bed nursing home on South 48th Street in Springdale near Johnson

-SPRINGDALE -- The Springdale Planning Commission on Tuesday night approved 9-0 plans for a new skilled nursing facility.
+SPRINGDALE -- The Springdale Planning Commission, in a 9-0 vote, on Tuesday night approved plans for a new skilled nursing facility.

 Central Arkansas Nursing Centers plans to build Mill Creek Nursing Facility on 46 acres at 4500 S. 48th St., directly north of the Woods at Johnson Mill Apartments.